-Through its Cheese Division (USA), Saputo produces, markets and distributes in the US a variety of cheeses, including a broad line of mozzarella, American-style and specialty cheeses, such as ricotta, provolone, blue, parmesan and romano, which are sold under a variety of the Company's brand names, including Black Creek, Dragone, Frigo Cheese Heads, Gardenia, Great Midwest, King's Choice, Lorraine, Lugano, Organic Creamery, Salemville, Saputo, Stella and Treasure Cave, as well as under customer brand names.
+Through its Cheese Division (USA), Saputo produces, markets and distributes in the US a variety of cheeses, including a broad line of mozzarella, American-style and specialty cheeses, such as ricotta, provolone, blue, parmesan, goat cheese and romano, which are sold under a variety of the Company's brand names, including Black Creek, Chevrai, Dragone, Frigo Cheese Heads, Gardenia, Great Midwest, King's Choice, Lorraine, Lugano, Organic Creamery, Salemville, Saputo, Stella, Treasure Cave and Woolwich Dairy as well as under customer brand names.
 The Company also converts, markets and sells a broad range of specialty cheeses and, moreover, holds an important portfolio of import licences for specialty cheeses manufactured abroad.
 As well, Saputo produces dairy ingredients, including whey powder, whey protein concentrates and dairy ingredient blends.

 Through its Dairy Foods Division (USA), the Company produces, markets and distributes in the US a variety of dairy and non-dairy extended shelf-life products, including cream and creamers, ice cream mixes, whipping cream, aerosol whipped toppings, iced coffee, half and half and value-added milks, as well as cultured products, such as sour cream and cottage cheese.
-These products are manufactured under customer brand names, as well as under the Company's own brands, such as DairyStar.
+These products are manufactured under customer brand names, as well as under the Company's own brands, such as DairyStar and Friendship Dairies.